 William C. "Bill Anderson is a regular columnist for Old Cars Weekly and The Riview (the magazine of the Riviera Owners Association).
-He also occassionally contributes to other automotive publicatioins.
+He also occasionally contributes to other automotive publicatioins.
 The Tech Tips presented here are copies of those articles reprinted with the permission of the original publisher.

-- Adios Snap Crackle, Pop: Eliminating Radio Interference
+- Adios Snap Crackle, Pop - Eliminating Radio Interference

 - By: William C. Anderson, P.E.